monsoonmaelstrom/book2/book2.md

 I shrug.

-“So… what?
-Your mom was teaching you guerrilla warfare tactics?”
+“So, what?
+Your mom was teaching you asymmetric warfare tactics as a kid?”

 “She was… I don’t know.
 She was making weapons,” I tell him with a sigh.
 I’ve been saying it all along, and I’ve always thought it was true, but now I think maybe everyone else is starting to get it.
 “She taught us a lot.
 All of my childhood was bad, but it was almost all useful too,” I admit.
 Maybe even the really bad parts.